MinicraftPlus/minicraft-plus-online/README.md

 Feel free to open any issues if you find bugs related to the multiplayer functionality, if it's a base game bug open it [here](https://github.com/chrisj42/minicraft-plus-revived/issues).
 If you want to improve the code or fix it, feel free to open a pull request.
 ## Special thanks
-Thanks to Markus Persson, who developed Minicraft and opened its source.
+Thanks to Markus Persson, who developed Minicraft.

 Thanks to Chris J, who leads Minicraft+ development.